KocakAli/KocakAli/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Python(Django and Flask) and C#(.Net Core)
+- 🔭 I’m currently working on Python(Django and Flask), C#(.Net Core) and Javascript
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning ML
-- 📫 How to reach me: aliwkocak47@gmail.com
+- 📫 How to reach me: kocakali5834@gmail.com

 <!--